What is a pharmaceutical scientist?

 In March 2015, FIP’s Board of Pharmaceutical Sciences adopted the following definition of "pharmaceutical scientist": A pharmaceutical scientist is a qualified expert in aspects of the science and technology of medical products.
 This includes but is not limited to the discovery, development, manufacture, regulation, and utilisation of medical products - embracing how medicines work, how safe and effective products are brought to the market, their impact on the body and their effect on the prevention and treatment of disease.

 FIP special interest groups and who can join them

 All individual FIP members can choose to be a member of a SIG, through which they can interact with peers and colleagues with similar interests from all over the world.
-Major platforms for these interactions include the annual FIP world congress and the Pharmaceutical Science World Congresses (PSWC) which take place every three years.
-(The next PSWC will be held in Montreal, Canada, 22-27 May 2020.)
+Major platforms for these interactions include the annual FIP world congress and the Pharmaceutical Science World Congresses (PSWC) which takes place every three years.

 The special interest groups are:

 Drug delivery and manufacturing

 New generation of pharmaceutical scientists